 Data Transfer Agreement (DTA)¶

 To access the cneuromod dataset, it is required to complete a form with a brief description of planned analyses, and complete an inter-institutional data transfer agreement.
 The DTA must be signed by the researcher responsible for the project as well as a representant of the main acadamic institution where the research team is affiliated.
 The application will be evaluated by a data access committee and, if approved, a transfer key will be shared with the research team in order to transfer the data (see Downloading the dataset section below).
 The operations of the data access committee are still being established.
-We anticipate that the committee will be open for request in the fall 2020.
+We anticipate that the committee will be open for request in 2021.

 How to acknowledge¶

 We require that all publications using the cneuromod data include the following language in the acknowledgement section:

 The Courtois project on neural modelling was made possible by a generous donation from the Courtois foundation, administered by the Fondation Institut Gériatrie Montréal at CIUSSS du Centre-Sud-de-l’île-de-Montréal and University of Montreal.
 The Courtois NeuroMod team is based at “Centre de Recherche de l’Institut Universitaire de Gériatrie de Montréal”, with several other institutions involved.
 See the cneuromod documentation for an up-to-date list of contributors (https://docs.cneuromod.ca).